Tough c interview questions

 Now read it following manner:

-ptr is pointer to such function whose parameter is int type data and return type is float type data.
+ptr is a pointer to a function that takes an int type parameter and returns a float type data.

-Rule 2: Assign the priority of each function parameter separately and read it also separately.
-Understand it through following example.
+Rule 2: Independently assign priorities to each function parameter, and read and understand them separately.
+Illustrated through the following example.

 (3) How to read following pointer?